0xb120/cheatsheets_and_ctf-notes/Readwise/Tweets/LiveOverflow 🔴 - What is the state-of-the-art video transcription service to create subtitles....md

 ---
 author: LiveOverflow 🔴
+aliases:
-aliases: [What is the state-of-the-art video transcription service to create subtitles...]
+  - What is the state-of-the-art video transcription service to create subtitles...
-tags: [readwise/tweets, Tools]
+tags:
+  - readwise/tweets
+  - Tools
 url: https://twitter.com/LiveOverflow/status/1826493440852398227
-date: 2024-09-07
+created: 2024-09-07
 ---
 # What is the state-of-the-art video transcription service to create subtitles...